linroger/FinanceCompendium/II. Economics/Regulation/Note on the Dodd-frank Act and Its Impact.md

 ---
-aliases:
-  - The Dodd-Frank Act and Its Impact
+title: "Note on the Dodd-Frank Act and Its Impact"
-tags:
-key_concepts:
-parent_directory: Regulation
+parent_directory: "II.
+Economics/Regulation"
+formatted: 2025-12-21 11:20:00 PM
+formatter_model: claude-haiku-4-5-20251001
+cli-tool: claude-code
+primary_tags:
+  - dodd-frank act
+  - financial regulatory reform
+  - systemic risk management
+  - banking regulation
+secondary_tags:
+  - financial stability oversight council
+  - basel iii accord
+  - collins amendment
+  - trust preferred securities
+  - contingent convertible securities
+  - volcker rule
+  - orderly liquidation authority
+  - credit risk retention
+  - deposit insurance reform
+  - rating agency oversight
 cssclasses: academia
-title: The Dodd-Frank Act and Its Impact
-linter-yaml-title-alias: The Dodd-Frank Act and Its Impact
 ---

 # The Dodd-Frank Act and Its Impact

 On July 21, 2010, President Obama signed into law the Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank Act), one of the most sweeping financial reform bills in the history of the United States.
 The Dodd-Frank Act, in response to the preceding financial crisis of 2008-09, fundamentally changed the finance industry and greatly affected its biggest players.
 This technical note gives an overview of the most important parts of the act (and other regulatory reform) and the effect these reforms may have on the country's largest financial institutions.
 It is important to note that the Dodd-Frank Act does not necessarily create hard and fast rules but often provides only guidance for regulators to proceed with rulemaking activities.

-# Costs of the Crisis
+## Costs of the Crisis

 The financial crisis of 2008-09 was far-reaching and the most expensive in history.
-The IMF estimates that the total worldwide cost of the crisis was \(2.3 trillion, and the direct fiscal costs in the United States are estimated to be approximately \(2\%\) of the GDP or about \)300 billion.
+The IMF estimates that the total worldwide cost of the crisis was \(2.3 trillion, and the direct fiscal costs in the United States are estimated to be approximately \(2\%\) of the GDP or about $300 billion.
 But the costs could have been much higher.
-Public funds committed to the financial sector totaled as much as \(30\%\) of the GDP (\(4.5 trillion), and the initial fiscal outlays were approximately \)700 billion (4%-4.5% of the GDP).
+Public funds committed to the financial sector totaled as much as \(30\%\) of the GDP (\(4.5 trillion), and the initial fiscal outlays were approximately $700 billion (4%-4.5% of the GDP).
 Losses in private institutions were even greater.
-As a result of the financial crisis, financial institutions experienced write downs and credit losses of around \)1.2 trillion or \(8\%\) of the GDP.
+As a result of the financial crisis, financial institutions experienced write downs and credit losses of around $1.2 trillion or \(8\%\) of the GDP.

 Despite the previously unfathomable sums involved, the final bill for the U.S. government's much ballyhooed rescue program, TARP, is predicted to be much smaller than initially anticipated.
-Final cost estimates for TARP put the cost to taxpayers at approximately  \$109 billion,\$ 34 billion of which is attributable to the auto industry.
+Final cost estimates for TARP put the cost to taxpayers at approximately $109 billion, $34 billion of which is attributable to the auto industry.
 This modest final cost is due mostly in part to the substantial recoveries the government has received from the redemption of its interests in the nation's largest financial institutions.
 Tim Geithner, the secretary of the treasury, has actually stated that he believes the final cost of TARP will be in the ballpark of \$50 billion.

-# Goals of Regulatory Reform
+## Goals of Regulatory Reform

 The stated aim of the Dodd-Frank Act is "to promote the financial stability of the United States by improving accountability and transparency in the financial system, to end 'too big to fail,' to protect the American taxpayer by ending bailouts, to protect consumers from abusive financial services practices, and for

-other purposes."1 Essentially, Congress's intent in passing the act was to reduce system-wide risk and to prevent a financial collapse like the one in 2008-09.
+and for other purposes."1 Essentially, Congress's intent in passing the act was to reduce system-wide risk and to prevent a financial collapse like the one in 2008-09.

-# The New Regulatory Environment and the Financial Stability Oversight Council
+## The New Regulatory Environment and the Financial Stability Oversight Council

 Prior to the passage of the Dodd-Frank Act, the U.S. financial regulatory system was extremely fractured and had no regulator responsible for monitoring systemic risk.
 There were five major regulatory authorities who oversaw financial institutions: the Office of the Comptroller of the Currency (OCC) which regulated national banks, the Federal Reserve Board (Fed), which oversaw bank holding companies  $(\mathrm{BHCs})^2$  and state member banks,3 the Federal Deposit Insurance Corporation (FDIC), which was responsible for banks that were not Fed members as well as all banks covered by deposit insurance, the Office of Thrift Supervision (OTS), which regulated savings and loan associations and thrifts, and finally state regulators that oversaw state chartered banks.
 The Dodd-Frank Act attempts to streamline banking regulation by eliminating the OTS and transferring its powers to the OCC, Fed, and FDIC, while giving the Fed expanded oversight powers.